5.2.1 Data Acquisition

 git clone https://github.com/orbbec/OrbbecSDK_ROS2.git

-After downloading the source code, the next step is to compile it.
-However, compiling this program requires at least 4GB of memory, and the RDK platform may encounter memory insufficiency issues, leading to compilation failures.
+After downloading the source code, proceed with compilation.
+However, compiling this program requires at least 4 GB of RAM.
+On the RDK platform, insufficient memory may cause the compilation to fail.

 There are two solutions:

-Below is how to set up swap space:
+Below is how to configure swap space:

 sudo dd if=/dev/zero of=/swapfile bs=1M count=4096